Careers360 Logo

 Dental Health and Hygiene

-Good dental health should be practiced by every individual to protect them from common disorders such as caries, periodontal diseases, or loss of teeth.
+Good dental health should be practised by every individual to protect them from common disorders such as caries, periodontal diseases, or loss of teeth.
 Maintaining good dental hygiene can be ensured by implementing the following practices :

 • Brushing teeth at least twice a day.